iYaffle/Yes-To-CSS/01-introduction.md

 This is the current recommended version of CSS and all other older versions are not maintained.
 Initial specification was published in 1999 and new capabilities are getting added to the formal recommendation.

 ### CSS4 ###
-Version 4 is new to all and it's still in draft mode.
-The future proposal will have many new features.
+CSS4 is an in-progress version.
+The future proposal will have many new features and there is no clarity on its changes/enhancements.
+We do not cover any of its feature in this guide.
 Let's cross our fingers for it.
-We do not cover any of its feature in this guide.

 > **NOTE:** There are also some sub-version like CSS 2.1 which is also no longer maintained as all other old versions.